Canton Island: World War II

 During World War II the United States Navy built a 6,230 foot airstrip at 2°46′05″S 171°42′37″W (now known as Canton Island Airport (IATA: CIS, ICAO: PCIS)).
 Kanton became a stopover point for the Navy Air Transport Service flights to Australia and New Zealand as well as a staging point for attacks on the Gilbert Islands, then held by Japan.
 The SS President Taylor was grounded and abandoned near the island on 14 February 1942 when disembarking troops.
 It was shelled three times in late 1942 by Japanese submarines, and bombed once on 25 March 1943.
 Damage was reported as "slight".
-The island was defended by approximately 1,200 combat troops and support personnel, but was never attacked by Japanese forces.
+The island was defended by approximately 1,200 combat troops and support personnel, but Japanese forces never attempted a landing.
 It was the site of at least two airplane crashes during the war: on 19 July 1944 and 5 December 1945.
 After the war moved west, it became the homebase for the Roman Catholic chaplain in this area of the Pacific.

 Post War Administration and international airline service

 In November 1946, Pan Am resumed service to Hawaii, Australia and New Zealand via Canton with Douglas DC-4 aircraft.
-British Commonwealth Pacific Airlines (BCPA), Australia's first trans-Pacific airline, served the island via a cooperative agreement with Australian National Airways (ANA) initially with Douglas DC-4's on a routing of Sydney - Auckland - Fiji - Canton Island - Honolulu - San Francisco - Vancouver, with the inaugural flight departing Australia on 15 September 1946.
+British Commonwealth Pacific Airlines (BCPA), Australia's first trans-Pacific airline, served the island via a cooperative agreement with Australian National Airways (ANA) initially with Douglas DC-4s on a routing of Sydney - Auckland - Fiji - Canton Island - Honolulu - San Francisco - Vancouver, with the inaugural flight departing Australia on 15 September 1946.
 BCPA then began flying luxurious Douglas DC-6Bs on the Sydney to Vancouver route.
 Qantas took over this service shortly thereafter as BCPA subsequently ceased all operations and went out of business.
 Canadian Pacific Airlines also used the island as well for its Douglas DC-4 service between Vancouver and the southern hemisphere.
 A full-scale community was established to support these airline operations, including an electrical power station, a hotel for the airline passengers' use, a medical dispensary, school for dependent children of station personnel, and other necessary facilities.
 The island was jointly administered by the United Kingdom and the United States, and the British and American post offices were both operated from a single building.
 The American administrator, who was an employee of the Civil Aeronautics Administration (predecessor to the FAA) and island manager for that agency, also served as the U.S. resident administrator under the Department of the Interior and as a U.S. special deputy marshal under the Department of Justice.
-William J. Evans held this position from 1952 to 1955, during which time a crew from National Geographic magazine visited the island and highlighted it in the magazine's January 1955 issue.
+William J. Evans held this position from 1952 to 1956, during which time a crew from National Geographic magazine visited the island and highlighted it in the magazine's January 1955 issue.